 In many cases a lot of TV units come with PVR software already built in.
 This makes it a relatively easy job to convert your TV to a PVR / DVR.
 A simple check for a USB slot in the back of your TV can indicate if you can record TV without a DVR i.e. whether its going to be possible to simply add a USB storage drive and tie it in to inbuilt PVR software.
 Once you have established the existence of a USB port then its time to check the TV manual to see if the PVR settings are within the menu functions of the TV set.
 If all looks good then try adding a USB stick or a larger USB drive and see if the PVR will work with it.

-In many cases, a DVR comes with a hard drive.
+Most dedicated DVR units comes with a hard drive.
 While this hard drive can be used to record television shows, a hard drive usually has a limited capacity.
-In many cases, an entry level DVR will have a very small hard drive.
-In some cases, it will only be able to record 10 to 20 hours of television shows or movies.
+Entry level DVRs will have a very small hard drive, only able to record a small number of hours of television shows or movies.

 In addition, a USB drive make it easy to share content with friends and family members.
 Since a USB flash drive is portable, it’s possible to share content with anyone very easily.

-By hooking a USB Flash Drive up to one’s satellite receiver, it’s possible to share audio and video content with friends and family members.
-With modern USB systems, it’s possible to leverage the full power of a satellite receiver.
+By hooking a USB Flash Drive up to a TV set, it’s possible to share audio and video content with friends and family members.